LandSpace Successfully Debuts Zhuque-3, Falls Barely Short of Landing [Zhuque-3 Y1]

 Today’s launch was the 1st for the partially reusable Zhuque-3.
 This was also the 78th launch from China in 2025.

-Mission recap via LandSpace on Weibo.
+Mission recaps via LandSpace on Twitter and Weibo.

 Unofficial liftoff video via PhilLeafSpace, 航天爱好者网 and China航天 on Weibo.
 Landing site footage via 航天爱好者网, and 机飞弹打_航空航天 on Weibo.